Fred L. Mandel Jr.: Personal life

 On March 14, 1935, Mandel married Lois Klafter.
 They had one son, Stephen.
-In 1938 the Mandels moved to a French Eclectic house in Highland Park, Illinois, designed by Lois' father, David Saul Klafter.
+In 1938 the Mandels moved to a French Eclectic house in Highland Park, Illinois, designed by Lois's father, David Saul Klafter.
 The home, known as the Mr. Fred L. Mandel Jr. House, was added to the National Register of Historic Places on December 22, 2009.
 The couple divorced in 1944.